plamen1982/ReactMasterClass/README.md

 - Renders some UI when its path matched the current URL
 - Render methods props - **component**, **render**, **children**
-- in **component** methods props is important not to have callback arrow functions since when this route is rendered every time React will create a new instance of the component that is accepted
+- in **component** methods props is important not to have callback functions since when this route is rendered every time React will create a new instance of the component that is accepted
 - Route props - **match**, **location**, **history**
 - Ex:
 - <Route path="/home" render={() => "div" Home "/div"}>